 David is an award winning visual artist based in Hobart.
-David studied film during his undergraduate years and on a number of occasions has dabbled in the film industry, the contemporary music industry and in arts administration in both Sydney and Hobart.
+David studied film during his post-graduate and undergraduate study and on a number of occasions has dabbled in the film industry, the contemporary music sector, arts administration and teaching in both Sydney and Hobart.

-David has a Masters of Fine Art degree by research from UTAS completed on an Australian Postgraduate Award.
-He has exhibited internationally in the US and across Australia including recently at Sydney Contemporary and the Tasmanian Museum and Art Gallery during the 2017 10 Days on the Island festival.
+David has exhibited internationally in the US and across Tasmania and Australia including recently at Sydney Contemporary, Tasmanian Museum and Art Gallery, Contemporary Art Tasmania and during Tasmania's 10 Days on the Island international arts festival.
 David's drawings have been selected as finalist, purchased and won a number of Australian art awards.

 Interview with David Edgar:

 Wow, 11 years, really?
 Anyway, what excites me each year is seeing the amount of energy invested into each film.
 It's also exciting to see the depth in improvement in quality.
 Technology plays a part in that, but I also think students are getting more sophisticated with how they handle cinematic techniques.
 And every year there is always a film, or three, that nails right into my emotions, making me either laugh, cry or feel deeply in some way.
 When a film does that I know its a good one.

 That nearly all of the films submitted have in some way or another put a lot of effort into planning and making their films.
 But as a visual artist, I am most interested in observing closely how a film maker uses form - color, light and composition, etc., - to make their films more interesting.